ddimitrov90/EverliveSDK/README.md

 This SDK is built to work with the [Progress Backend Services](https://platform.telerik.com) in order to create native iOS application by using the Swift language.

-This SDK is built to work with the Telerik Backend Services in order to create native iOS application by using the Swift language.

 ## Features